Russian Prime Minister Mikhail Mishustin tells Putin he has coronavirus

+Putin, who was listening on a televised video conference, sighed when he heard the news, wished Mishustin a speedy recovery and said he agreed with the proposed replacement.
 Mishustin, who has been one of the main coordinators of Russia's response to the new coronavirus, is the first high-ranking Russian official to publicly say they have the virus.
 He broke the news hours after the number of confirmed cases of the virus in Russia surged past the 100,000 mark.
-Mishustin told Putin about his diagnosis during a televised video conference.

-"I have found out that the coronavirus tests I had done returned with a positive result," Mishustin said.
+"I have found out that the coronavirus tests I had done returned with a positive result," said Mishustin, who was appointed by Putin in January.
 "I need to self-isolate, and follow doctors' instructions.
 This is necessary for the safety of my colleagues."
 Mishustin said he would remain in contact with members of the government and Putin by phone and video conference despite his condition.

-Putin told Mishustin to call him as soon as he reached hospital and wished him a speedy recovery.
-Mishustin's fate showed that anyone could contract the virus, Putin added.
+"What is happening to you can happen to anyone," Putin replied matter-of-factly.
+"When you get to the hospital, call me.
+I'll be waiting for your call."
+The broadcast of the meeting, which showed the men on split screens, lasted just under four minutes.

+Mishustin will spend his self-isolation period at a hospital under the supervision of doctors, his spokesman Boris Belyakov said, without disclosing the exact location where the prime minister would be treated.
+Belyakov added that all those who had been in contact with Mishustin would go into self-isolation and be tested for the virus.

 Russia's nationwide tally of confirmed coronavirus cases surged past the 100,000 mark earlier on Thursday after a record daily rise in new infections.
 Russia this week overtook China and Iran in the number of confirmed cases arising from the global pandemic.